Law & Finance (LLM)

 Programme coordinator: Nik de Boer LLM

 Nik de Boer is programme coordinator of the Master in Law and Finance at the Amsterdam Law School.
-He studied Law and Philosophy at Utrecht University and the University of Cambridge and was a Ph.D.
-Candidate in Law at the University of Amsterdam.
+He studied Law and Philosophy at Utrecht University and the University of Cambridge and obtained his Ph.D. in Law from the University of Amsterdam in 2018.
 In 2017-2018 he worked as postdoctoral researcher at the Amsterdam Centre for Contemporary European Studies (ACCESS EUROPE).
-He is a fellow of the Centre for the Study of European Contract Law (CSECL) and the Amsterdam Centre for European Law and Governance (ACELG).
-At the Amsterdam Law School, Nik teaches Financial Law and coordinates the Ph.D. programme of the Amsterdam Law School.
+At the Amsterdam Law School, Nik teaches Financial Markets and Securities Law.
 He has held visiting positions at Harvard Law School, the Court of Justice of the European Union, and the Center for Global Constitutionalism of the WZB, Berlin Social Science Centre.

 - LLM Law and Finance